francois2metz/node-spore/README.md

 * **0.1.4** (not yet released)

-  Fix: GET method can have a payload.
+  Fix: GET and HEAD methods can have a payload.

 * **0.1.3**